What is a learning community?

 What is a paired learning community?

 In a paired learning community, two or more classes have the same cohort of students and faculty plan one or more integrated assignments.
 Often, there is a unifying theme for the classes.
-There is a small stipend for curricular development.

 You can also visit the NECC student Learning Communities site.